 In this sixth episode in the mini-series focusing on how to successfully take over a new team, we are talking about talent assessments.
-How do you assess your talent and have the action producing conversations to move your team forward?
+How do you assess your talent and have the action-producing conversations to move your team forward?

 Talent assessments.
 When you read this, no doubt you cringed a bit.
 I get it.
 Talent assessments are hard.
 Why?
 Because most of the time we aren’t 100% honest with ourselves regarding how our direct reports are performing.
 We think “I will get to that later” and then we continue to avoid it.
-Those of us who don’t do that, those of us who do talent assessments, we accept the reality that once we acknowledge underperformance, we have no option but to address it.
-And there in lies the problem and why most people try to avoid talent assessments.
+Those of us who don’t do that, those of us who do talent assessments, accept the reality that once we acknowledge underperformance, we have no option but to address it.
+And therein lies the problem and why most people try to avoid talent assessments.
 Once you acknowledge a performance gap, you are obligated to deal with it.
 But that’s exactly why I want you to do them!

-When you have been in the role at least 45 days, no earlier than this, you can sit down and do a talent assessment of your team.
+When you have been in the role for at least 45 days, no earlier than this, you can sit down and do a talent assessment of your team.
 If you feel like 45 days isn’t long enough, you can wait up to 90 days, but please don’t go any longer than 3 months.
 You will lose a significant amount of traction if you wait.

 You will never get as much momentum as you do when you create or take over a new team.
 So don’t waste it!
 Talent reviews help you move your team forward and carry forward that momentum.

 Relative to the talent assessment, you are going to sit down and create a list of questions you want to answer about each individual.
-Create the list of questions before you start the review process.
+Create a list of questions before you start the review process.
 This ensures you are objective relative to every question for every team member.

 Questions should be focused on how well the person is engaging with you and the team.
 Do they speak up?
 Do they seek to understand your perspectives and that of the teams?
 Other questions should focus on their performance in the role.
 Are they delivering to the goals?
 Are they performing to the expectations of the position?
 Whatever generates success for your team, create those questions and then ensure you answer each question based on your observations and interactions with each team member.